christopherhem/team-table/journals/christopher.md

 ## October 14, 2022

 Starting to feel somewhat the pressure of whether or not we're on track with our project, I was having difficult deciding on what kind of approach to go with our front-end.
 I initially was thinking a carousel would be nice, but I was able to find more of a scrolling style page that may provide a clean and simple experience.
 I'm currently implementing more CSS for the Home page just because I want to improve CSS skills a bit.
 It is definitely a head banger activity.

+## October 17, 2022

+I finally completed the landing page, forms for signing in and create an account, clean up some of the bigger issues that I came across a couple of days ago.
+At this moment, currently having a difficulty logging in on the front end as well as small routing issues.
+Hopefully they will be solved by tomorrow and we can continue on to completing the Dashboard of the application.